SearchEngineUnity/tep/README.md

 **Breaking change for Studio script**
 Sanity has repurposed the [start] command. [sanity start] will now start a preview for the static builds.
 To run a development server from the studio folder, use the [npm run dev] or [sanity dev] command instead.

-**Note about [npm run gatsby:dev]**
-Running the command [npm run gatsby:dev] from the root folder omits many gatsby generated messages including the server link.
-The local gatsby server address is http://localhost:8000.

 ## Using Lerna^6.4.1

 ### Clean up node modules